ottoman91/ottoman91.github.io/_pages/about.md

 {% include base_path %}

-I'm a data scientist at [Coinbase](https://www.coinbase.com/){:target="_blank"}, where I will be working on the company's mission of increasing economic freedom in the world.
+I'm a data scientist at [Coinbase](https://www.coinbase.com/){:target="_blank"}, where I am contributing towards our mission of increasing economic freedom in the world.
 My interests lie in using data science and human-centered design to create equitable outcomes.

 I graduated from the [Design Impact](http://designimpact.stanford.edu/) program at Stanford, where I was mentored by [David Kelley](https://www.ideo.com/people/david-kelley) on improving the transition of care process for pediatric patients at the Stanford Children's Hospital.
 You can read more about my thesis [here](http://www.thekiteproject.info/).